MegaMek/megamek.github.io/_posts/2024-10-31-StratCon and Logistics - The Supply Chain Ahead.md

 ## Be a Test Pilot!
 We have an Alpha Version of this based on the 0.50.01-Development codebase.
 If you want to help test this new feature, you can download the [Artifact here](https://github.com/MegaMek/mekhq/actions/runs/11622017545/artifacts/2131272913)

+**You'll need a GitHub Account and be logged in to download the Artifact.**

 It's very important that the Artifact sit in its own folder.
 All campaigns from 0.50.0 campaigns can be transferred to test **BUT** once a campaign is using this Artifact it can't go back to **ANY** other version.

 We have a dedicated channel to this on our [Discord](https://discord.gg/megamek) and we strongly recommend joining to stay up to date.